Trivy Configuration

 Naming conventions:

-• You can also use an s3 object prefix to organize the results.
-For example if your bucket is s3://my-bucket/ and you want to put the results in a folder called trivy-scans/, the full S3 object key would be trivy-scans/123456789012.dkr.ecr.us-east-1.amazonaws.com/test-app:v1.2.3.json.
+• You can use an s3 object prefix to organize the results.
+For example if your bucket is s3://my-bucket/ and you want to put the results in a folder called trivy-scans/, the full S3 object key could be trivy-scans/123456789012.dkr.ecr.us-east-1.amazonaws.com/test-app:v1.2.3.json or trivy-scans/scan-12345.json.

 3. Configure Cartography to use the Trivy module.